Generalized disconnection exponents: Introduction

 Question~\ref{Q1} is motivated by our previous work \cite{Qian-Werner} on the decomposition of Brownian loop-soup clusters.
-In particular, in a loop-soup cluster with intensity $c=1$, the results of \cite{Qian-Werner, qian2018} imply that the loops that touch the boundary of the cluster can be decomposed into a Poisson point process of Brownian excursions.
-One natural question is to find out how to hook them back into loops.
-The results of \cite{MR3618142} suggest that one can exchange the trajectories of loops at random at double points of a critical loop-soup without changing its global law, so it is important to answer Question~\ref{Q1} when $c=1$ in order to evaluate how much randomness is involved in the process of reconstructing the loops from the excursions.
+In particular, in a loop-soup cluster with intensity $c=1$, the results of \cite{Qian-Werner, qian2018} imply that the Brownian loops that touch the boundary of the cluster can be decomposed into a Poisson point process of Brownian excursions.
+One natural question is to find out how to hook them back into Brownian loops.
+The resampling property for Markov loop-soups at criticality proved in \cite{MR3618142} gives a heuristic indication that one should be able to exchange the trajectories of loops at random at double points of a critical Brownian loop-soup ($c=1$) without changing its global law.
+Therefore it is important to answer Question~\ref{Q1} when $c=1$ in order to evaluate how much randomness is involved in the process of reconstructing the loops from the excursions.
 For other values $c\in(0,1)$, similar but weaker results have been obtained in \cite{MR3901648}.
 Ultimately we want to answer the same type of questions for all $c\in(0,1]$.

 It seems to us that the only available way of answering Question~\ref{Q1} is to compute the dimension of these double points explicitly.
 We plan to carry out this computation in two steps.
-In the present paper, we will define and compute the generalized disconnection exponents, and explain their relation to the Brownian loop-soups.
+In the present paper, we will define and compute the generalized disconnection exponents, and give a mostly heuristic explanation of their relation to the Brownian loop-soups.
 Then in a forthcoming work \cite{Qian-future}, we will rigorously prove that they are indeed related to the dimension of multiple points on cluster boundaries, according to the usual relation.
-The second part of this work is analogous to the Brownian case (see \cite{MR1386292,MR2644878, MR1387629}), but is rather long and technical, hence we decided to separate it from the present article.
+The second part of this work focuses on a different aspect, and is rather long and technical, hence we decided to separate it from the present article.

 Assuming the usual relation between the exponents and the dimensions, the results of the present article already allow us to predict the Hausdorff dimensions of the simple and double points on the cluster boundaries, and to predict that there are no triple points on the cluster boundaries.
 Note that there was previously no conjectures on the dimensions (or even existence, in general) of these points, since the introduction of Brownian loop-soups fifteen years ago.